Wild rabbits: frequent questions

 Is a rabbit the same as a hare?

 No. The most noticeable distinctions between them are that hares are larger, with longer back legs and longer ears.
-Hares also are born with fur, their eyes are open, and they’re partially mobile (precocial).
+Hares are also born with fur, their eyes are open, and they’re partially mobile (called precocial).
 Rabbits are born hairless and helpless (altricial).

 Caring for an injured rabbit

-If you must pick up a rabbit, never lift him by his ears, it’s injurious.
-He won’t like being handled — even newborns will struggle against it.
-Be gentle, but hold him firmly to keep him from thrashing about.
-Rabbits have a very fragile spine, easily broken.
-Take the rabbit to a licensed wildlife rehabilitatator.
-Many veterinarians who don’t treat wildlife will still euthanize certain hopelessly injured wild animals for free.
+If you must pick up a rabbit, never lift it by its ears; it’s painful and injurious.
+Rabbits don’t like being handled — even newborns will struggle against it.
+But be gentle and hold it firmly to keep it from thrashing about.
+They have a very fragile spine, easily broken.
+Take the rabbit to a licensed wildlife rehabilitator.
+Or to a veterinarian if it’s in a hopeless condition.
+Sometimes vets that don’t take care of wild animals will still euthanize them as a humane thing to do.

 I found orphaned bunnies

-They probably aren’t orphans and don’t need help.
-Cottontail mothers leave their babies alone in their nest (a 6-inch, softly lined hole) except when nursing them, which occurs only at dawn and dusk.
-After feeding them, their mother covers the nest with grasses to hide it.
-She usually stays nearby, but doesn’t disturb the nest.
-So, it’s best to admire the little guys, cover them up with a thin sprinkle of grasses, and leave Mum to watch over them.
-In fact, if you look around, you may find her cautiously watching from under a nearby bush.
+They probably aren’t orphans and don’t need help if they’re still in their nest.
+Cottontail mothers leave their babies alone in their nest (a 6-inch [15 cm], softly lined hole) except when nursing them.
+This occurs only at dawn and dusk, and after feeding them, she covers the nest with grasses to hide it.
+So, it’s best to admire the little guys, cover them back up with a thin sprinkle of grasses, and leave Mum to watch over them.
+She usually stays nearby, and you might spot her if you look around.

-If you come across baby rabbits that you know with certainty need human help — they’re cold to the touch, covered with parasites or weak — keep them warm and take them to a licensed wildlife rehabilitator immediately.
-(Be sure to get an agreement from the rehabilitator that the rabbits will not be used for food for other critters in his or her care, which sometimes happens.)
+If you come across baby rabbits that you know with certainty need human help—they’re cold to the touch, covered with parasites, or weak—keep them warm and take them to a licensed wildlife rehabilitator immediately.
+(Please be sure to get an agreement from the rehabilitator that the rabbits will not be used for food for other critters in his or her care, which sometimes happens.)

-If you try to raise them yourself you’re dooming them to almost-certain, painful death.
-This isn’t an exaggeration — even experienced wildlife rehabilitators have trouble keeping them alive.
-Baby rabbits are very fragile and don’t very well tolerate handling by humans.
+If you try to raise them yourself, you’re dooming them to almost-certain, painful death.
+Baby rabbits are very fragile and don’t tolerate handling by humans very well.
 Also, they require a specialized diet that includes immune system-building bacteria they get only from their mother.
-And, lastly, they’re prone to quickly dying from irreversible shock or stomach problems.
+And lastly, they’re prone to quickly dying from irreversible shock or stomach problems.

 If you come across bunnies whose nest has been destroyed, perhaps by a lawnmower, simply rebuild the nest from grasses and whatever you can find of the mother’s fur and cover it up with a light layer of grasses or leaf litter.
 If the nest can’t be rebuilt in that same hole for some reason, build a nest as close as possible to it.
 Place the babies close together to keep them warm.
 The mother will hopefully find them.
 She won’t abandon the babies if she smells human scent.